DE1-Engineering-Mathematics/module-resources/tutorial_sheets/04B-eigenproblems.md

 # Problem sheet
 ## Essential Questions
 ### Problem 1.
-Find the eigenvalues and the associated eigenvectors for the transformations represented in the following figures. _(NB.
-The red vector shown is the result of transforming the blue vector.
+Find the eigenvalues and the associated eigenvectors for the transformations represented in the following figures. _(Note: The red vector shown is the result of transforming the blue vector.
 Be careful with the difference between the two arrowheads )_

 (a)